rasin

 Christophe signed this constitution.
 He also appears in an American diplomatic dispatch, a Moniteur decree from his own kingdom, and two nineteenth-century histories by Ardouin and Madiou.
 Five archives that never referenced each other — now linked through one person.

 A second stage uses Qwen3 via structured output to extract relationships between entities — who participated in which event, who was located where, who authored which document.
-Ten relationship types, each with a confidence score and the source text that evidences it.
+The current graph holds 797 curated nodes and 28,722 relationships, each tied back to the source text that evidences it.

 At search time, the graph doesn't just find documents that match your query — it expands it.
 Search for “Vodou” and the graph injects related terms like “voduisant” and “Legba” into the text search, surfacing passages that no keyword match alone would find.